kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 - **Parsing Overhead**: Each taint/toleration match with numeric operators requires integer parsing.

+- Invalid taints meant to be used with the new comparison operators (e.g., `node.kubernetes.io/sla=95.5` and `node.kubernetes.io/version=1`) are not detected at admission time.

 ### Risks and Mitigations

 #### Scheduler Performance Regression